Call It Out: Our anti-trolling campaign

 Watch: Our webinar on staying safe online

 Our latest webinar, Call It Out: Staying Safe Online, explored a number of themes relating to the ways we can tackle bullying through safer and more responsible use of online technology.

-Host James Lane (Sector Manager for Digital, Creative and Design) was joined by our Sector Manager for Education and Childcare, Janet King, as well as our Information Security Manager, Richard Grant, who shared their expertise on online safety from different viewpoints – from safeguarding, through to technological solutions.
+Watch as our Sector Manager for Digital, Creative and Design, James Lane, speaks with our Sector Manager for Education and Childcare, Janet King, and our Information Security Manager, Richard Grant, sharing their expertise on online safety from their different viewpoints.